-At Samples Ames PLLC, our attorneys are experienced in representing children who have been sexually abused.
+At Samples Ames PLLC, our attorneys are experienced in representing children who have been sexually abused and understand how to gather the necessary evidence to strengthen a claim.
 We handle these cases with the care and sensitivity they deserve, but are also tenacious in our pursuit of those responsible for harming the child.

 Damages That May Be Awarded

 A civil case against a child abuser is like any other personal injury claim, and the compensatory damages that could be awarded are the same.
 They include the following: